MHenderson/MHenderson/README.md

 ## Latin Squares

-I am also developing an R package [{keedwell}](https://github.com/MHenderson/keedwell) for completing and embedding (partial) latin squares/rectangles.
+I am developing an R package [{keedwell}](https://github.com/MHenderson/keedwell) for completing and embedding (partial) latin squares/rectangles.

 Usage of {keedwell} is demonstrated in these repositories: